 Developing a herniated disc as restaurant employee

-Millions of Americans suffer from a herniated disc — a spine condition that can develop due to age, certain lifestyle habits, genetics and injury.
+A herniated disc is a common spine condition that can develop due to age, certain lifestyle habits, genetics and injury.
 Surprisingly, many people aren’t aware that they have a herniated disc because most cases of the condition never cause pain.
-However, when the damaged disc presses against a nerve and the symptoms of pain do arise, there is no mistaking the herniated disc in your back.
+However, when the damaged disc presses against a nerve and the symptoms of pain arise due to compression, there is no mistaking the herniated disc in your back.

 Causes of a herniated disc for a restaurant worker